Charis04/Charis04/README.md

 - 👋 Hi, I’m @Charis04
-- 👀 I’m interested in Data science and AI
+- 👀 I’m interested in Software engeneering, Data science and AI
-- 🌱 I’m currently learning data science and AI
+- 🌱 I’m currently learning Software engeneering, data science and AI
-- 💞️ I’m looking to collaborate on data science and AI
+- 💞️ I’m looking to collaborate on Software engeneering, data science and AI
-- 📫 How to reach me - charisadu@yahoo.co.uk
+- 📫 How to reach me - charisadu@gmail.com

 <!---
 Charis04/Charis04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.